cskv/safas-deltares/docs/index.md

 This package permits the direct analysis of images and videos of flocs.
 Size, morphology and sedimentation rate information may be measured from videos and saved in an easily accessible format.

-**Safas** has several features that make if useful for the analysis of floc images and video:
+**Safas-deltares** has several features that make if useful for the analysis of floc images and video:

 * **"One-step" analysis.** The user can open a video file and directly process the frames.
 The results may exported to an .xlsx file in tabular format for analysis or reporting.